 Historically a port reliant on traditional cargo, as the industrial landscape has evolved so too has Teesport’s capabilities and specialisms.
 Situated less than a mile from the mouth of the Tees, the port provides a natural marine opening with lock-free access to the North Sea.
 This is complemented by excellent connectivity by road, sea and air, with an onsite intermodal rail terminal enabling direct access to the national rail network.

 With one of the deepest general purpose cargo quays in the UK, the port is capable of handling a variety of dry bulk and project cargoes, including metals, steel, agribulk and forest products.
-This year, £9.2 million was invested to refurbish the former Steel Export Terminal at Teesport, delivering a modernised, 300,000 sq. ft. warehousing facility primed to store a range of bulk products.
+In 2020, £9.2 million was invested to refurbish the former Steel Export Terminal at Teesport, delivering a modernised, 300,000 sq. ft. warehousing facility primed to store a range of bulk products.
 Excellent container and ro-ro facilities are also on offer, operated by specialist teams who have safety and customer requirements at the forefront.

 With circa 26 vessel calls a week, Teesport is the UK’s northern gateway for global shippers; serving worldwide markets including Scandinavia, the Baltics, the Netherlands, Russia, Belgium, France and Poland.
 Frequent, direct connections are complemented by monthly arrivals from Japan, expanding Teesport’s reach beyond the major hub ports of Europe and providing shippers with maximum choice.